sciart-org/AppSciArt/docs/user_stories.md

 #### US-3C: Join from [hackathon list](#us-7-view-the-list-of-incoming-hackathons)

   1. The participant accesses the hackathon list screen
-  2. The guest clicks the "Join hackathon" button of the hackathon he/she wants to join
+  2. The participant clicks the "Join hackathon" button of the hackathon he/she wants to join
   3. The participant fills the joining form
   4. The participant is prompted to [explore seed collections](#us-4-explore-sciart-products-collections)